 - 5.1.1 procedures to notify Indigenous groups and commercial fishers of planned drilling activity, a minimum of two weeks prior to the start of drilling of each well; - 5.1.2 procedures to determine the requirement for a Fisheries Liaison Officer and/or fisheries guide vessel during drilling installation movement and geophysical programs; - 5.1.3 procedures to communicate with Indigenous groups and commercial fishers, in the event of an accident or malfunction, the results of the monitoring and any associated potential health risks referred to in condition 6.9; and - 5.1.4 the type of information that will be communicated to Indigenous groups and commercial fishers, and the timing of distribution of this information, that will include but not be limited to: - 5.1.4.1 a description of planned Designated Project activities; - 5.1.4.2 location(s) of safety exclusion zones; - 5.1.4.3 anticipated vessel traffic schedule; - 5.1.4.4 anticipated vessel routes; and - 5.1.4.5 locations of suspended or abandoned wellheads.

 Equinor participated in the drafting, consultation and implementation of an Indigenous Fisheries Communication Plan together with four other operators in May 2019.
-This Plan was first implemented by ExxonMobil.
+This plan was adapted and implemented during previous exploration and field operations in EL 1156.